chiachunlee/INDE-577/Supervised Learning/Decision Tree/README.md

 ## Decision Trees
 ------------------------
+This folder contains Classification Tree and Regression Tree.
 ### What is decision tree?

 A decision tree is a type of non-parametric supervised learning that can be used for both regression and classification.
 In this notebook we explore classification decision trees on an artificial dataset.